DaryaAndreyuk/DaryaAndreyuk/README.md

 👀 I’m interested in QA Automation for UI and API using Java 🌱 I’m currently learning the RestAssured framework
-💞️ I’m looking to collaborate on QA Automation projects or open-source testing initiatives 📫 How to reach me: dasha.andreyuk@gmail.com
-😄 Pronouns: she/her
+💞️ I’m looking to collaborate on QA Automation projects or open-source testing initiatives 📫 How to reach me: dasha.andreyuk@gmail.com, telegram: @darya_tlgr 😄 Pronouns: she/her
 ⚡ Fun fact: I love participating in music quizes